wrench-project/wrench/doc/wrench_101.md

 staged on the platform at particular storage locations.

 The simulation is then launched via a single call.
-When this call returns, the WMS has terminated (typically after completing the execution of the workflow, or failing to executed it) and the simulation output can be analyzed.
+When this call returns, the WMS has cleanly_terminated (typically after completing the execution of the workflow, or failing to executed it) and the simulation output can be analyzed.